BonoboPLC/bonoboplc_wiki/administration/subscriptionlottery.md

 ## Registered Games
-How does a staff member see which games a player has registered from their subscription?
+**How does a staff member see which games a player has registered from their subscription?**

 1. Navigate to the Pay-Go Subscription Detail View
 2. Click on “Game Instances” Tab

 ## Direct Debit setup time

-How long does it take to set up a new Direct Debit?
+**How long does it take to set up a new Direct Debit?**

 The initial time to set up a Direct Debit is 11 days.
 Since the collection day of each month is the 19th, then all subscriptions must be placed before the 8th, or they will be collected in the following month.
 The Game Subscription will begin on the 1st of the calendar month following a successful collection.

 ## Which payment methods
-How can players pay for Monthly Subscriptions?
+**How can players pay for Monthly Subscriptions?**

 Direct Debit and Credit Cards* can be used to pay for the Monthly Invoices generated in respect of the Game Subscriptions.

 Depending on the type of payment method used, the credits to the Players’ wallet will be either immediate (credit cards) or delayed in the case of Direct Debit payments.
 This delay impacts the speed of registration and amendments, and most importantly, the Start Date of the Game Subscriptions; the first time the player will be in a game.
 In the case of Direct Debits, the delay between sign up and registering into a game can be as long as 7 weeks.

-Bonobo can implement other payment methods upon request
+Other payment methods can be implemented upon request.

 ## Supported DD processors
-Which Direct Debit processors do you currently support in the UK?
+**Which Direct Debit processors do you currently support in the UK?**

 Bonobo has selected RapiData as its first choice Direct Debit processor, and the platform comes pre-integrated with RapiData.
 All you need to obtain is a RapiData account, configure it into your install with a few clicks of your mouse, and you’ll be ready to accept Direct Debit payments.
 Bonobo can also integrate any Direct Debit Processor of your choosing for a fee.